3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 In this wiki, we assume that the reader is familiar with basic concepts of OpenEmbedded.

-The support for DragonBoard 410c is available in the [meta-qcom BSP layer](https://github.com/ndechesne/meta-qcom).
+The support for DragonBoard 410c is available in the [meta-qcom BSP layer](http://git.yoctoproject.org/cgit/cgit.cgi/meta-qcom).

 This layer has been tested with OpenEmbedded Core layer, and is expected to work with any other standard layers and of course any OpenEmbedded based distributions.

 The Linux kernel used for the DragonBoard 410c is the Linaro Landing team kernel, e.g. the same kernel used for the Linaro Linux release builds.
 The graphic stack is based on mesa, using the freedreno driver.

-# Status of DragonBoard 410c in the meta-qualcomm layer

-* The kernel provided by the BSP layer is the same as the kernel in the [latest Ubuntu-based release]( http://builds.96boards.org/releases/dragonboard410c/linaro/ubuntu/latest/)
-* For X11 we use xf86-video-freedreno driver, with XA enabled
-* Wayland/Weston is also tested, and working.

 # Setup the build environment

 The Qualcomm BSP layer can be used with any OE based distribution, such as Poky.
-However for simplicity the following instructions do not use any distribution, and instead use the 'distro-less' OE Core.
-As such, the Qualcomm layer only depends on OE core (and of course bitbake).
+The following instructions are provided to get started with 96boards Open Embedded Reference Software Platforms.

 To manage the various git trees and the OpenEmbedded environment, a repo manifest is provided.
 If you do not have `repo` installed on your host machine, you first need to install it, using the following instructions (or similar):